ucsf-wynton/wynton-website-hpc/docs/about/roadmap.md

 * Scheduler: ~~Support interactive jobs (`qlogin`)~~.
 The Wynton HPC Team decided against this because it increases the risk of having stale jobs occupying the scheduler and overall underutilizing the HPC environment (Fall 2019)

-* Development: A second data transfer node for faster file transfers in to and out from Wynton (2019-09-12)
+* Network: A second data transfer node for faster file transfers in to and out from Wynton (2019-09-12)

 * GPU compute: An additional 12 communal GPUs on three GPU nodes (2019-09-13)